dskrypa/cli_command_parser/docs/_src/groups.rst

     y

     $ grouped_action_flags.py -wxyz
-    argument conflict - the following arguments cannot be combined: --action_y / -y, --action_z / -z (they are mutually exclusive - only one is allowed)
+    argument conflict - the following arguments cannot be combined: --action-y / -y, --action-z / -z (they are mutually exclusive - only one is allowed)